Kitware/paraviewweb/src/IO/WebSocket/WslinkImageStream/api.md

 ## startInteractiveQuality()

-Trigger a call on the server to update the image quality to interactive.
+Trigger a call to the server to update the image quality to interactive.

 ## stopInteractiveQuality()

-Trigger a call on the server to update the image quality to still.
+Trigger a call to the server to update the image quality to still.

 ## updateQuality(stillQuality=100, interactiveQuality=50)